After 40 long weeks of pregnancy, you may be thinking that enough is enough.

 It’s also thought that castor oil may reduce fluid absorption and electrolytes in the small intestine.
 This can cause diarrhea and possibly contractions.
 Castor oil might also promote the release of prostaglandin receptors, leading to the cervix dilating.

-But another larger study, published nearly 10 years later in the Australian and New Zealand Journal of Obstetrics and Gynaecology, again looked at using castor oil.
+But another larger study, published nearly 10 years later in the

 It determined that while there were no harmful effects associated with castor oil to either mother or baby, it wasn’t particularly helpful at inducing labor, either.